-Quarterly CAEECC Presentation
+Mid-Year CAEECC Presentation

-The intent of the quarterly presentations is to provide insight into the progress since the Q2 annual report.
-These presentations would focus on overall metrics by sector and portfolio (as outlined below) as well as any challenged programs.
-Each quarter could focus on a 1-2 sectors, with Q1 also presenting on progress of addressing challenges identified throughout the prior year.
+The intent of the mid-year presentations is to provide insight into the progress since the Q2 annual report.
+These presentations would focus on overall metrics by sector and portfolio (as outlined above) as well as any challenged programs.

-General Metrics:

-Total kWh/MW/therm savings

-Percentage toward goals

-$/kWH and $/therm

-Budget detail (e.g., how much was allocated vs. spent)

-Total Resource Cost (TRC) & Program Administrator Cost (PAC) tests

-Format of Presentations:

-Charts

-Tables with similar data

-Comparison to yearly projections

-Short description of significant challenges/issues/successes

-Stakeholder Input Opportunities
+Non-CAEECC Member Stakeholder Input Opportunities

 Input on PA identified items: For those items that are raised by PAs, there should be sufficient time for Energy Division and CAEECC Members, as well as non-CAEECC stakeholders, to provide feedback or raise questions.
 The CAEECC’s role in this effort is to increase transparency related to the progress of the PA portfolios and to identify significant issues that could benefit from collaborative problem-solving.
 It is not a venue for raising issues with particular PAs, programs, or the Commission.